Philadelphia Police Explorer Cadet Application Period Announced

 How to Apply

-Registration forms can be printed out from the Explorers registration link on this website and delivered in person or mailed to the following address:
+Registration Forms: can be printed out from the Explorers registration link on this website (when available) and delivered in person or mailed to the following address:

 Philadelphia Police Explorer Cadet Program